Application screen configuration

 * `tabs` - list of process tabs.
 You should provide a list of definitions of `processTabV1`.

 * `userTaskTabs` - map of user task tabs.
-You should provide a key-value pair, where the key is the identifier of the process user task (user-task), and the value is the definition of `processTabV1`.
-The tab from this map will always be displayed first if the process is currently at the specified user task.
+You should provide a key-value pair, where the key is the identifier of a process user task (user-task), and the value is a definition of `processTabV1`.
+The tab from this map will always be displayed first if the process is currently on the indicated user task.

 Fluent API: